 The tiny Chihuahua may not have the formidable stature of some of the others on this list, but that shouldn’t have you underestimate their ferocity.
 Weighing, on average, under 10 pounds this lap dog can sometimes be treated more as an accessory than an animal.
 They are typically built with an apple head or a deer head, and the head type doesn’t really make them more or less aggressive.

-By not giving this breed proper boundaries, obedience training and socialization, they can easily become highly territorial and won’t hesitate to snap or bite at any unwanted visitors.
+By not giving this breed proper boundaries, obedience training and socialization, they can easily become highly territorial.
+Chihuahuas won’t hesitate to snap or bite at any unwanted visitors.
 This behavior is likely a method of self-preservation.
 When you are as tiny as a Chihuahua, you need to know how to stand your ground and defend yourself.
 However, owners that spoil this breed exacerbate this instinct, leading to unwarranted aggression.

 Pitbull Terriers have a bad reputation.
 They were once considered the “nanny dog” by many families in the United States during the mid-1900s after World War II.
 They fought with soldiers during the war and were considered to be great family protectors.